Using Spark with GPFS on the ACCRE Cluster

 Running the job

-To kick things off, all that’s necessary is sbatch batch-job.slurm
+To kick things off, all that’s necessary is sbatch batch-job.slurm.
+Once the job

 launches, a series of output files will be generated, one for each task and one for